Psykotikism/L4D1-2_Signatures/README.md

 # L4D1&2 Signatures

+## About
-A repository for hosting several L4D1&2 signatures.
+This is a repository for hosting/storing several L4D1&2 signatures.
 More signatures will be added and supported as I come across or use more functions.
 I will try my best to keep all the signatures in this repository up-to-date.

-If you want me to add/support any function that isn't in this repository already, file an issue.
+- If you want me to add/support any function that isn't in this repository already, file an issue.

-If you have some signatures you want to share, make a pull request.
+- If you have some signatures you want to share, make a pull request.

+## Notes

+### General
+- Most of these signatures are designed for detours since that is the only reason I sought them in the first place.
+You can of course still use them for `SDKCall`'s and/or `Addresses`.
+- Keep in mind that most plugins that are still being maintained already use up-to-date signatures, so unless you are getting errors for any of these functions, you do not need to use any of these signatures.
+- Mosst of these signatures are heavily wildcarded but have been tested across multiple versions of both games to be very durable.
+While shorter signatures are ideal, longer but durable ones are more convenient.

+### Left 4 Dead 2
+- Most of the signatures have been verified to have withstood the last 5 landmark updates:
+1. `Pre-TLS (6-5-2020)` `23/218` changed since the latest version came out.
+2. `TLS (9-24-2020)` `20/218` changed since the latest version came out.
+3. `Post-TLS (2-18-2021)` `20/218` changed since the latest version came out.
+4. `Post-Post-TLS (6-15-2021)` - `21/218` changed since the latest version came out.
+5. `Current (7-8-2021)`
+- Keep in mind that does not mean that most of these signatures will never break.
+It just means that they are durable enough to withstand several major updates unless VALVe updates the code of their respective functions.